Kropackova/ManastormGroupFinder/README.txt

 Manastorm Group Finder 2.3
 WoW 3.3.5a clients, including Project Ascension.

+*** THE FOLDER MUST BE NAMED  ManastormGroupFinder  *** If you downloaded the source code, your extracted folder is called ManastormGroupFinder-main or ManastormGroupFinder-2.3.
+RENAME IT to ManastormGroupFinder before putting it in Interface\AddOns, or the game silently ignores it and it never shows up in your addon list.
+The client requires the folder name to match ManastormGroupFinder.toc, so any suffix breaks it.
+The zip from the Releases page already has the right name.

+  Interface\AddOns\ManastormGroupFinder\ManastormGroupFinder.toc      loads
+  Interface\AddOns\ManastormGroupFinder-2.3\ManastormGroupFinder.toc  ignored

 WHY 1.0 FOUND NOTHING
 This build captures chat twice.
 It registers the chat events, and it also hooks the chat display filters, so it reads exactly what your chat frame